 There is no food available in the park (there’s a small park style mini grocery store at the visitor center as you enter the park, which is a great place to pick up your morning coffee!), I highly recommend getting food for the day in Anchorage or Fairbanks before you leave town (there is also a grocery store in Healy a few miles from the park entrance).
 Bringing something that doesn’t need to be cooked is a good idea.
 We brought stuff to make sandwiches, apples, snack vegetables and a bunch of snacks.
 You’ll want to spend a long day in the park so bring enough food for a couple meals as well as snacks.
 Fill up those water bottles as well since you’ll be in a very remote area.

 If you’re looking for a place to have dinner the night before or when you get back on your lottery day, I highly recommend 49th State Brewing in Healy (about 10 miles north of the park).
 They have great food and beer and a fun atmosphere.
+Check out my other recommendations for what to eat in other parts of Alaska here.

 What Can I See on the Park Road?